 Reposted from www.TableGroup.com, Patrick Lencioni’s Leadership Company.
 Authored by Russ Sabia, Nov 2016

-In my work consulting to leadership teams around organizational health, I find most teams are comprised of well-intentioned people trying to do the right thing for their team.
-Despite those good intentions, however, teamwork is often undermined when members inadvertently act in ways that are not in the best interest of the team.
+In my work consulting around organizational health, I find most teams are comprised of well-intentioned people trying to do the right thing for their team.
+Despite those good intentions, however, undermining teamwork occurs when members inadvertently act in ways that are not in the best interest of the team.
 Each of the behaviors below is a subtle (or not so subtle) manifestation of one or more of Pat Lencioni’s five dysfunctions of a team.

 Here are five things you might have done this week that erode the cohesiveness of your team:

-- Allowed another team member to shut down someone with a different point of view.
-Teams thrive when diverse ideas and perspectives are debated on their merits.
-Shutting down other perspectives, especially when the majority of the team might be advocating one point of view, weakens the team and diminishes its collective intelligence.
-As one of my clients put it, highly constructive conflict within teams is when people are “arguing as if they are right, but listening as if they are wrong.”
 The leadership team of an engineering company I worked with included several trained engineers, wired to find the flaws in ideas.
-One member of the team was an out of the box thinker who constantly felt shut down and marginalized by the team because they would immediately pounce on everything that was wrong with his ideas, rather than build on what possibilities might be there.
-During an offsite, the team talked about this dynamic for the first time.
-To minimize it in the future, they established a ground rule to “articulate what we like about an idea before expressing concerns.”
+One member of the team was an out of the box thinker who constantly felt shut down and marginalized by the team.
+The team would immediately pounce on everything that was wrong with his ideas, rather than build on what possibilities might be there.
+During an off-site, the team talked about this dynamic for the first time.
+To minimize it in the future, they established a ground rule to “articulate what we like about ideas before expressing concerns”.
 This led to much more robust debates and people with differing perspectives feeling more valued.
 Next week, try this: Make an effort to fully explore different perspectives or encourage the team to wrestle with a point of view that makes them uncomfortable.

 Like a river, teams can meander off course when team members take the path of least resistance.
-Building team cohesiveness requires purposeful and intentional efforts on the part of every team member, and seemingly benign behavior can sometimes be very detrimental and erode trust.
+Building team cohesiveness requires purposeful and intentional efforts on the part of every team member.
+Seemingly benign behavior can sometimes be very detrimental and erode trust.